ENGLISH AIMS AND EXPERIENCES

 writing, spelling and grammar

 At Ivy Lane we aim to enable our pupils to write clearly, accurately and coherently for a range of purposes and audiences and in different contexts.
-We help pupils acquire and use a wide writing vocabulary and an understanding of grammar and spelling conventions.
+We have introduced ‘Talk for Writing’ to scaffold and drive this process across the school and to help pupils acquire and use a wide writing vocabulary and an understanding of grammar and spelling conventions.
 Our curriculum also ensures that pupils develop skills in planning, revising and evaluating their writing.
 We achieve this as follows:

 - Providing opportunities for pupils to investigate different genres for their structure, use of vocabulary, grammar and specific text features.